Gigaspaces/xap-docs/site-hugo/content/xap/14.0/admin/gigaspaces-browser-tree-panel-and-configuration-panel.markdown

 {{% /align %}}

 - **Refresh** -- refreshes the tree panel display.
-- **Runtime Configuration Report** -- displays the current configuration of the selected space container (see [Runtime Configuration Report](./gigaspaces-browser-managing-space-container.html#Runtime Configuration Report)).
+- **Runtime Configuration Report** -- displays the current configuration of the selected space container (see [Configuration](./gigaspaces-browser-managing-space-container.html#configuration)).
 - **Launch JConsole** -- launches a [JConsole](./space-jmx-management.html) for the selected space container.

 When the space container node is selected, its configuration data is displayed in the configuration panel on the right side.